 Respiratory Therapy Technology (A.A.S.)

-Associate of Applied Science degree in Respiratory Therapy Technology
+Associate of Applied Science in Respiratory Therapy Technology

 The Associate of Applied Science degree in Respiratory Therapy Technology provides students the skills to evaluate, treat and care for patients with breathing or other cardiopulmonary disorders.
 Practicing under the direction of a physician, respiratory therapists assume primary responsibility for all respiratory care, therapeutic treatments, and diagnostic procedures.
 Respiratory therapists also provide complex therapy requiring considerable independent judgment, such as caring for patients on life support in intensive-care units of hospitals.